kdvolder/tyRuBa/README.md

      ordinary file.
 Note if you want to use this option, you may find it helpfull to browse the initfiles in lib/ (for inspiration on writing your own)

+-reconnect

+     This tells TyRuBa to retain the contents of persisted fact bases.

  -o <filename>